 Must say, we do very much enjoy Bell’s resurgence over recent years, and their latest product is very impressive indeed.
 The Pro Star range is made from a 3K carbon-fibre shell, with a ‘panovision’ visor featuring class-1 optics.
 Its carbon construction allows it be very light at just 1,150grams, while comfort is taken care of by a Virus Cool Jade mesh lining.
 The cheek pads are magnetic and removable, there are five shell sizes and it’s been styled not only for great looks, but also after extensive wind-tunnel testing.
 It’s available in sizes XS-XXL, and looks gorgeous in the matt carbon version, too.

 Buy now – Bell Pro Star – Ratchet

-*prices are S or RRP figures direct from sellers, importers or manufacturers, and may be different from what some retailers sell items for…Enjoy more Fast Bikes reading in the four-weekly magazine.
+*prices are S or RRP figures direct from sellers, importers or manufacturers, and may be different from what some retailers sell items for…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.